Clark Building, Room C138

 The College of Liberal Arts aims to educate committed and active citizens and to develop in them an understanding of humans, including their history, literature, and art; their social, political, and economic systems; and their relationship to the environment.
 The College offers courses in the arts, humanities, and social sciences, which constitute the foundation of a liberal arts education.

-Undergraduate majors lead to one of three degrees: Bachelor of Arts, Bachelor of Fine Arts, or Bachelor of Music.
+Undergraduate majors lead to one of four degrees: Bachelor of Arts, Bachelor of Fine Arts, Bachelor of Music, or Bachelor of Science.
 Descriptions of the specific departmental and interdepartmental majors and concentrations in the College of Liberal Arts are located in the following pages.

 Students should consider simultaneously completing the requirements of a second major or a departmental or interdisciplinary minor, either in the College of Liberal Arts or in another college.
 With careful planning, numerous combinations are possible within four years of study.

-The minimum scholastic average acceptable for graduation in any college program is a 2.000 average in all major courses in addition to the university’s overall grade point average requirement of 2.000 for Colorado State courses.
+The minimum scholastic average acceptable for graduation in any college program is a 2.000 average in all major courses in addition to the university’s overall grade point average requirement of 2.000 for CSU courses.

 Undergraduate Career Opportunities and Career Counseling